marchtaylor/Lecture-on-AI/README.md

 ## Machine Learning
 _Clustering_: For the period 1980-2009, daily OLR (Liebmann and Smith 1996) filtered with a 20-100-day Lanczos bandpass filter (Duchon 1979, CLIVAR MJO Workgroup 2009), over the tropical region (0 – 360, 17.5°S – 22.5°N).
 Anomalies are averaged every 5 days from January to December (73 pentads) x 30 years.
 As a result, a matrix consisting of 2190 pentads of data and 2448 grid points.

 _Regression_: Predictors are the sea-surface temperature anomalies in January.
-Predictand is the surface air temperature anomalies in January in the Kanto Region (Japan) .
+Predictand is the surface air temperature anomalies in January in the Kantō Region (Japan) .
 Two subset training (27 years x 70) and validation (10 years x 70).
 Final selection after feature selection is 10 predictors

 ### Clustering
 folr.passband.pentad.mean.Rdata: Filtered OLR anomalies